thestalkers/policies/sites/com-github-docs-ja-github-site-policy-github-terms-for-additional-products-and-features.md

 In order to prevent violations of these limitations and abuse of GitHub Codespaces, GitHub may monitor your use of GitHub Codespaces.
 Misuse of GitHub Codespaces may result in termination of your access to Codespaces, restrictions in your ability to use GitHub Codespaces, or the disabling of repositories created to run Codespaces in a way that violates these Terms.

 Codespaces allows you to load extensions from the Microsoft Visual Studio Marketplace (“Marketplace Extensions”) for use in your development environment, for example, to process the programming languages that your code is written in.
 Marketplace Extensions are licensed under their own separate terms of use as noted in the Visual Studio Marketplace, and the terms of use located at <https://aka.ms/vsmarketplace-ToU>.
 GitHub makes no warranties of any kind in relation to Marketplace Extensions and is not liable for actions of third-party authors of Marketplace Extensions that are granted access to Your Content.
 Codespaces also allows you to load software into your environment through devcontainer features.
-Such software is provided under the separate terms of use accompanying it. サードパーティアプリケーションを、お客様は自らの責任ににおいて利用するものとします。
+Such software is provided under the separate terms of use accompanying it.
+Your use of any third-party applications is at your sole risk.

-The generally available version of Codespaces is not currently available for U.S. government customers. アメリカ合衆国の祝日 government customers may continue to use the Codespaces Beta Preview under separate terms.
+The generally available version of Codespaces is not currently available for U.S. government customers.
+U.S. government customers may continue to use the Codespaces Beta Preview under separate terms.
 See [Beta Preview terms](/ja/github/site-policy/github-terms-of-service#j-beta-previews).

 [](#connect)Connect
 ----------

-GitHub Connect を使うと、GitHub Enterprise ServerインスタンスとGitHub.comのGitHub Enterprise Cloud OrganizationまたはEnterpriseアカウントとの間で特定の機能やデータを共有できます。 GitHub Connectを有効化するには、GitHub Enterprise CloudまたはGitHub.comに最低1つのアカウントを持ち、GitHub Enterprise Serverの最低1つのライセンスインスタンスを持っている必要があります。 Connect経由でのGitHub Enterprise CloudまたはGitHub.comの利用は、GitHub Enterprise CloudまたはGitHub.comのライセンスに基づく規約が適用されます。 「個人データ」の利用には、「[GitHubのプライバシーについての声明](/ja/github/site-policy/github-privacy-statement)」が適用されます。
+With GitHub Connect, you can share certain features and data between your GitHub Enterprise Server instance and your GitHub Enterprise Cloud organization or enterprise account on GitHub.com.
+In order to enable GitHub Connect, you must have at least one (1) account on GitHub Enterprise Cloud or GitHub.com, and one (1) licensed instance of GitHub Enterprise Server.
+Your use of GitHub Enterprise Cloud or GitHub.com through Connect is governed by the terms under which you license GitHub Enterprise Cloud or GitHub.com.
+Use of Personal Data is governed by the [GitHub Privacy Statement](/ja/github/site-policy/github-privacy-statement).

 [](#github-enterprise-importer)GitHub Enterprise Importer
 ----------